 It’s not unusual for a name to be put on your heart.
 (Holy Spirit) Many come into the program with names, and some not.
 It’s all ok!
 When Jesus first gave me the names, I became curious and searched out baby names during those years.
 I kept wondering if Jess was a boy or girl.
 I felt Jess was a girl.
 To no surprise, Jessica, Julia or Julie were very popular names at the time of my abortions 45 years ago.
 My husband and I are separated.
 I haven't told him about my encounter and that he has a daughter in Heaven.
 I’m praying about that and the timing.
 I will see my children again, Jessica Lynn, Julia Marie and Jaden Ann.

 I'm silent no more because I know there are others out there in pain, like I was.
-A pastor friend, with my permission shared my contact information with a young woman who chose abortion.
-That woman was in so much pain and struggled with thoughts of wanting to take her own life.
-That God-connection gave her new life, a joyous life!
-Today, she is a beautiful woman of God!
+I am touched with how God has already used my testimony to share with an individual who was hurting deeply.
 I was touched with how God used me.
 If I can help one who helps one!
 There is hope, there is healing and forgiveness for all.
 This past year sitting on my porch, I heard faintly but clearly, as if from a deep long megaphone, the harmonic voices of my girls, "Happy Mother’s Day" I wept!
 Now I say, I CAN!